Adding, updating, and deleting a threat¶

 - To add a data flow, select the UX / Data Flows menu to open the Data Flows table.
 Click on the Add button to open a dialog for adding a new data flow.

-- Enter the name for the data flow, and select the environment the data flow is specific to.
+- Enter the name for the data flow, select the environment the data flow is specific to, and select the data flow type.
 You should also select the from and to types associated with the flow.
 These types are Entities, Data Stores, and Processes, where Entities are information, hardware, or people assets, Data Stores are information assets, and Processes are use cases.

 - Click the Add button in the Asset table to choose one or more assets carried by this data flow.